davideast/llm-text-resolver/README.md

-# llm-text-resolver
+# llm-txt-resolver

 > Aggregating web content into a consolidated, LLM-ready context.

-`llm-text-resolver` is a tool for crawling an `llms.txt`, html page, or markdown document and aggregating connected links into a single clean text block.
+`llm-txt-resolver` is a tool for crawling an `llms.txt`, html page, or markdown document and aggregating connected links into a single clean text block.

 ## Features